โšก BREAKTHROUGH 2025

 • Historical context: Deutsch et al. (2006) established tone language effects, but assumed critical period was essential

-• Earlier pessimism: Levitin & Rogers (2005) stated "No case exists of an adult successfully acquiring it"
+• Earlier pessimism: Levitin & Rogers (2005, p.
+30) wrote that "no case exists of an adult successfully acquiring [AP]" โ€” a position now challenged by post-2015 training studies

 ๐Ÿ“– Access Full Study